jogarriot/prova-2024/test1/README.md

 Welcome!
 This test is designed to assess your familiarity with setting up a .NET 8 environment, using VS Code and the command line, and developing a simple ASP.NET Core API.
 You must be able to solve any issues arise.

+Do not use AI assistance to resolve this test.

 ## Task Overview

 You are required to create an ASP.NET Core API project using .NET 8 and VS Code.
 The project will expose two API endpoints that retrieve data from an external service, store it in a SQLite database using `Entity Framework Core`, and cache the responses.